GalahadXVI/galahadxvi.github.io/src/markdown/mitigating-a-massive-ddos-attack-the-24-hour-aftermath-that-haunted-me.md

 ## Conclusion

 Despite the immense toll that day took on me, I don't regret experiencing it.
 In fact, the lessons from it were invaluable.
-Not only did I acquire proficiency in leveraging CloudFlare to mitigate DDoS attacks, but I also honed my skills in optimizing database indexes, mastering the utilization of application package managers, and deepening my understanding of Laravel's intricacies.
+Not only did I acquire proficiency in leveraging CloudFlare to mitigate DDoS attacks, but I also honed my skills in optimizing database indexes, mastering the utilization of Application Performance Monitors, and deepening my understanding of Laravel's intricacies.

 <script defer src="https://cdn.commento.io/js/commento.js"></script>
 <div id="commento"></div>